-"Public security" is a broad term used in Title 9, Government Code, to describe various types of obligations issued by governmental entities, including bonds, notes, warrants, and certificates.3 a.
-General obligation bonds
+"Public security" is a broad term used in Title 9, Government Code, to describe various types of obligations issued by governmental entities, including bonds, notes, warrants, and certificates.

 1. Bonds

 Although there is no standard definition of "bond," the word is typically used to refer to obligations that have relatively long terms, frequently 20 or 40 years.
 Bonds are often characterized as "general obligation bonds" or "revenue bonds."